Hexastack/hexabot-helper-minio/README.md

 ## Environment Setup

-Set your environment variables in the `./docker/.env` Tile.
-These variables will be used later in docker-compose files during the installation process.
-Below an example of envrironment variables:
+Set your environment variables in the **./docker/.env** file.
+These variables will be utilized in the Docker Compose files when you run the project.
+Below is an example of the required environment variables:

 ```bash
 MINIO_CONSOLE_PORT=9001